saasquatch/saasquatch-java-sdk/README.md

 }
 ```

 This library aims to abstract away the I/O layer and [Reactive Streams](https://www.reactive-streams.org/) implementations to be implementation agnostic.
-As of right now, this library depends on [RxJava 2](https://github.com/ReactiveX/RxJava), [Gson](https://github.com/google/gson), and [OkHttp](https://square.github.io/okhttp/), but never exposes library-specific interfaces other than Reactive Streams interfaces. __It is recommended that you explicitly import the transitive dependencies if you intend to use them__, since we may switch to other I/O or Reactive Streams libraries in the future.
+As of right now, this library depends on [RxJava 2](https://github.com/ReactiveX/RxJava) (with plans of upgrading to RxJava 3), [Gson](https://github.com/google/gson), and [OkHttp](https://square.github.io/okhttp/) (with plans of upgrading to Apache HttpClient 5), but never exposes library-specific interfaces other than Reactive Streams interfaces. __It is recommended that you explicitly import the transitive dependencies if you intend to use them__, since we may switch to other I/O or Reactive Streams libraries in the future.

 ## Using the SDK